 #2 Play fridge to go with the kitchen

-My daughter loves her DUKTIG play kitchen, and was always asking for a fridge, which IKEA doesn’t sell.
+My daughter loves her DUKTIG play kitchen set, and was always asking for a fridge, which IKEA doesn’t sell.
 Figuring out how to hack a play fridge was the hard part, afterwards assembly was done in roughly 30 minutes.
-See the DUKTIG play fridge here.

 #3 Unusual ideas for the DUKTIG

 For the more adventurous, here are a few ideas to inspire you to hack it into something much more than a play kitchen.
 See all 6 DUKTIG play kitchen ideas.